M&A Community logo

 2. Development of the search criteria

-At this step, a buyer defines the set of M&A search criteria to rely on when identifying potential targets.
+At this step, a buyer defines the set of M&A search criteria to rely on when identifying potential acquisition targets.
 The list of criteria usually includes:

 • Industry